laurenwilner/github_training_site/_book/02_git-jargon.md

 * push
 * pull

-In the live workshop, we will go through Alison's slides together.
+In the live workshop, we will go through Alice's slides together.
 If you are going through this training asynchronously, you can flip through Alice's slides
 here: